 So far, only four women competing at the games have finished the first workout under the time cap.
-That’s CrossFit for you—it’s supposed to be challenging, both physically and mentally.
-Maillard Howell, owner of CrossFit Prospect Heights and founder of the The Beta Way, says his biggest piece of mental advice is to not change your pace off of your competitors.
-“I’d start slow and steady rather than try to lead out the gate, and grab my wins as they come per round,” he says.
-“Also, gotta hype yourself up.
-I become my own cheerleader, in my head and verbally.”
+That's CrossFit for you—it's supposed to be challenging, both physically and mentally.
+Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, says his biggest piece of mental advice is to not change your pace off of your competitors.
+"I'd start slow and steady rather than try to lead out the gate, and grab my wins as they come per round," he says.
+"Also, gotta hype yourself up.
+I become my own cheerleader, in my head and verbally."

 CrossFit Games workout 1:

 - Time cap: 20 minutes

 Howell, who is currently at the games, says he noticed that the transition from the rope climbs to the snatch was taxing.
 "Their grip and lats have been seriously put to the test on this workout and it shows with the less experienced athletes," he says.
 If you're going to attempt this workout, he says to "not go hard and fast on the first set of rope climbs.
 Feel it out and give yourself a couple breaths between each climb."
 Take the snatches as singles ("make the lift and drop it, shake it out, repeat"), and then "suck the run up."
 Noted.